joshbegley/nyt-latest/README.md

 `We go behind the scenes at the nation’s highest court.`\
 https://www.nytimes.com/2026/04/20/briefing/a-supreme-court-scoop.html

-**Starmer Will Tell Parliament He Was Kept in the Dark on Mandelson Vetting**\
+**Starmer Tells Parliament He Was Kept in the Dark on Mandelson Vetting**\
-`Prime Minister Keir Starmer will address British lawmakers on Monday after it emerged that Peter Mandelson, his onetime ambassador to the United States, was rejected for top security clearances.`\
+`Prime Minister Keir Starmer addressed British lawmakers on Monday after it emerged that Peter Mandelson, his onetime ambassador to the United States, was rejected for top security clearances.`\
 https://www.nytimes.com/2026/04/20/world/europe/uk-starmer-mandelson-statement-parliament.html

 **Hey, Washington: Guess Who’s Coming to Dinner**\